Hog-CERN/Hog/README.md

 You can report an issue using the git issues.
 Please check in existing and solved issues before submitting a new issue.

+## License
+Hog is licensed under the Apache License, Version 2.0.